Llanbadrig

 which can be seen from the stile in the churchyard wall.
 The nearby cove is known as Porth Padrig.
+The old church is Grade II* listed.

-Following the Isle of Anglesey (Electoral Arrangements) Order 2012 the Llanbadrig ward was amalgamated into a new multi-councillor ward, Twrcelyn.
+Following the Isle of Anglesey (Electoral Arrangements) Order 2012, the Llanbadrig ward was amalgamated into a new multi-councillor ward, Twrcelyn.

 Trivia

 Portions of the 2006 movie Half Light starring Demi Moore were filmed in Llanbadrig, although the movie is ostensibly set in Scotland.

 The headland was the location for a 'Peace Camp: coastal installation celebrating love poetry and landscape'.
 This was part of the Cultural Olympiad running alongside the 2012 London Olympic Games, and was one of eight such locations around Britain.
 For four nights in July, glowing dome tents and recitals of love poetry filled the headland.

 Anglesey also has a Llyn Padrig (lake) and Rhosbadrig (farm) located inland from Aberffraw.
 Atlas Mon shows a medieval place called Tref Was Padrig (transl. "township of Patrick's servant") in that area.

 The most northerly point of Wales, Ynys Badrig, is in the community.